by Steven Doyle photos by Joey Stewart

 Selecting an entree might prove more difficult, but if you are like us you will choose items that everyone will enjoy and pass along samples for all to enjoy.
 We chose well with the Tournedos Félix Faure, Tenderloin with cracked black pepper, mushrooms, cognac and a cream sauce served with pommes frites.
 If you ever read Hemingway’s Moveable Feast, his autobiography of the struggles of a young writer in the 1920’s Paris, you will count at least three times he ordered this dish.
 Having sampled something quite similar in France, the dish rings up visions of cafe life.

 We also enjoyed the Carré D’ Agneau Rôti au Jus de Romarin, rack of lamb with rosemary sauce served with ratatouille and roasted potatoes.
 The lamb was seasoned and sauced so perfectly, and cooked to our exact specification – very medium rare as lamb should be served.

-On this evening were able to taste the softshell crab which is normally sold as a special entree, but were pleased to enjoy as a special appetizer.
+On this evening were able to taste the softshell crab which is normally sold as a special entree, but were pleased to enjoy as an appetizer.
 Possibly the very best presentation of a fresh softshell this writer has ever experienced.

 The star of the table this day was the rotisserie duck with had this beautiful casis sauce and served with wild rice.
 The duck was as tender and juicy as one could expect, and packed with flavors that begged for more bites.
-Perfect duck.
+A perfect duck.

 We finished our meal as civilly as expected with a beautiful cheese plate, followed by a round of souffle’s (chocolate, raspberry and Gran Marnier) and a heavenly pear tart.